ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Plan the user interview which you'll use to identify the goals of your site's audience.
 > You may use the interview template below and revise it as much as you desire.

 **User Interview Briefing & Consent:** "Hi, I am a student at Cornell University.
-I'm currently taking a class on web design and for a project, I am designing the website for (TODO: client's name).
+I'm currently taking a class on web design and for a project, I am designing the website for Cornell's Chi Psi chapter.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10 minutes.
 You are free to quit at any time."

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

-2. TODO: add your own question

-3. TODO: add your own question

-4. TODO: add your own question
+2. Are you interested in Greek life at Cornell?
+If so, what do you know about the fraternities on campus?

+3. Have you sought out information about a Cornell fraternity before?
+If so, what information were you looking to find?
+Did you find it?

+4. What information would you need to know about a fraternity before deciding to join?

+5. Where do you usually look to find information about Cornell greek life and greek events?

 ...